francescorn/francescorn/READMe.md

 Email: frances_c@cox.net or fcornwall@alum.vassar.edu

 Note: Kindly refrain from sending unsolicited emails to me.
-I take privacy very seriously, and any spam or phishing emails will be handled accordingly.
+Any spam or phishing emails will be handled accordingly.